 Like I say, this is your life raft if you really need a content idea.
 But, it never hurts to have a final stopping place.

 #10 – Google Docs

-Okay, now you’ve got your content ideas, let’s take a look at the best ways you can create them.
+Okay, now you’ve got your content ideas, let’s take a look at the best ways to create them.

 Google Docs is a free way to replace Microsoft Office, and I’d argue that it’s better.

 It contains Excel, Powerpoint and Word equivalents.
 And you don’t lose any important features by using it.

 The big reasons why you need to use this though is the collaboration features.